VirtoCommerce/vc-docs/platform_docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/controls/Widgets.md

 !!! note
     Updating the `item` usually occurs when data is updated in the blade.
 Therefore, when saving data, it is important to remember that the widget is updated twice - once when saving and once when loading data into the blade.

-## Creating a Click Action for the Widget
+## Create Click Action for the Widget

 To add an action when clicking the widget, include a `clickHandler` method in the widget component.
 This method is called when clicking the widget and should be bound to the `click` event on the `VcWidget` component used as the template.
 In this method, you can implement any logic executed when clicking the widget.
 More often than not, this involves opening a new blade, which can be accomplished using the `openBlade` method from the `useBladeNavigation` composable: